Plasmmer/Framlr/README.md

 # Framlr

+Do you want frameless windows on your Electron app?

+There's a framework even for that!

+No need to rebuild the wheel for every Electron app you develop.

-Window frame framework to be used on Electron app with frameless window
+Framlr is a window frame framework to be used on Electron apps with frameless windows.

 ## Screenshots